World News | Trump Says India, China Will Have More COVID-19 Cases with More Tests | LatestLY

-Washington, Jun 6 (PTI) US President Donald Trump has said that countries like India and China would have much more coronavirus cases than America if they conduct more tests.
+Washington, Jun 6 (PTI) US President Donald Trump has said that countries like India and China would have much more coronavirus cases than America, the worst-hit country in the world, if they conduct more tests.

 Trump, in his remarks at Puritan Medical Products in Maine, said that the US has carried out 20 million tests.